Imagine the following conversation:

 - Eligibility: This part of the policy will outline the rights and responsibilities of the employer and employee.
 It should cover important aspects of being out of work or returning to duty with restrictions or a modified position.
 Important elements to cover include time off to attend doctor appointments and restriction requirements, if applicable.

-- Availability of Positions: It should be the goal of every return-to-work program to move a worker back to his or her pre-injury position and wage.
-In many instances, this is not practical given physical limitations following the work-related incident.
+- Availability of Positions: Every return-to-work program should aim to move a worker back to his or her pre-injury position and wage.
+This is often not practical given physical limitations following the work-related incident.
 In this case, notifying the employee of other job opportunities within the pre-injury employer and other positions is important.

 - Transitional Work/Assignments: Many state workers’ compensation laws govern the employee’s eligibility for ongoing wage loss benefits should he or she decide not to accept transitional or modified positions.
 It is important to spell out the rights and responsibilities of the parties in these situations.
 Other elements include legal requirements on how the employee is going to receive the offer of modified work and what procedures are required if they dispute the physical requirements of the position